ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 # Recon

-With `nmap` we can find 2 opened ports
+Using `nmap`, we can find that there are two open ports.

 ```
 Nmap scan report for 10.10.160.23